 Human Technopole in sintesi

 Human Technopole is Italy's new research institute for Life Sciences, based at the heart of MIND - Milan Innovation District.
-MIND will include the new Galeazzi Hospital center, the science campus of the University of Milan and Fondazione Triulza, a lab-hub for social innovation and sustainable development.
+MIND will include the new Galeazzi Hospital centre, the science campus of the University of Milan and Fondazione Triulza, a lab-hub for social innovation and sustainable development.

 Human Technopole will promote human health and well-being through an interdisciplinary approach to health and aging.